Rumeth/ng-bootstrap-extras/README.md

 ## Getting help

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](http://stackoverflow.com/questions/tagged/ng-bootstrap) where maintainers are looking at questions tagged with `ng-bootstrap`.
+You've got much better chances of getting your question answered on [StackOverflow](http://stackoverflow.com/questions/tagged/ng-bootstrap-extras).

 StackOverflow is a much better place to ask questions since:
 * there are hundreds of people willing to help on StackOverflow